Concrete Sealer

 Typically, thin-film concrete sealers are specified on above-grade projects where thick-film coatings would not be appropriate.

 Generally, sealers function by reacting with the components of the inorganic concrete to fill pores, making it difficult for water to penetrate the surface.
-Although sealers will not keep pressure-driven water from penetrating the concrete, any water that is absorbed can evaporate since sealer materials are permeable to water vapor.
+Although sealers will not keep pressure-driven water from penetrating the concrete, any water that is absorbed can evaporate since sealer materials are permeable to water vapor – i.e. they are breathable.
 Sealers can be expected to last up to several years depending on the concrete surface, specific repellent properties, and service environment.

-Sealers are low viscosity materials that can be water- or solvent-based.
-They are typically applied by low-pressure spray to concrete surfaces.
-The sealer provides protection by penetrating the pores of the concrete, leaving little measurable film on the surface.
-Because of this, a typical problem is light coverage.
-The proper application can be difficult to judge because of the thin viscosity.
+Sealers are low-viscosity materials that can be water- or solvent-based.
+They are typically applied by low-pressure spray to concrete surfaces and may require back rolling.
+Typical sealers provide protection by penetrating the pores of the concrete, leaving little measurable film on the surface.
+Because of this, a common problem is light coverage and proper application can be difficult to judge because of the thin viscosity.

 Typical surface preparation methods include pressurized water cleaning with or without detergents.